TestingEquivalence/ApproximateIndependence/README.md

-# EquivalenceIndependence
+﻿# EquivalenceIndependence
 This package provides two tests to show equivalence of the two way contingency tables to the independence model.
+The package is based on the article:

+Vladimir Ostrovski, “Testing equivalence to families of multinomial distributions with application to the independence model”, Statistics and Probability Letters 139 (2018), 61–66.

-It is written in VB.NET.
-The zip file "testing_independence.zip" contains the whole project for the Visual Studio 2010.
+The package is written in VB.NET.
 Tree examples are available in the module "StartMod.vb", which can be run immediately.

 The goal is to show that two categorial random variables are approximately independent distributed.
 The approximate independence can be important for some applications or also greatly simplify calculations.